appbaseio/pipelines-action/README.md

 https://username:password@appbaseioinstanceURL.com
 ```

+It is best to not keep this in the file directly and instead store it as a secret.
+It can then be referenced as a secret in the action file.
+[Read more about GitHub secrets here](https://docs.github.com/en/actions/security-guides/encrypted-secrets)

 ### Pipeline ID

 The ID for the pipeline mananged from the current repository.
 This parameter is optional.
 By default it is set to `<orgname>-<reponame>` which is picked up from the github context.